markjuno/juno-engineering-coding-task/README.md

 The instructions are specified in TODO comments.
 <b> Do not forget to provide sufficient (automatic) tests for your code! </b>

-Use you preferred way (node , ecommerce.test.js) to run and debug the methods.
+Use you preferred way (node , ecommerce.test.js)

+Testing Coverage